brianglass/anastasis/files/15_september.md

 Truly, brave Champion, you were declared to be a martyr for the truth, and now you stand rejoicing beside the honoured and empersonned truth, having by boldness obtained the rewards of your contests.

-You have come to anchor in a calm anchorage, where you have found rest from your toils, and bearing a crown your dance in Paradise with ChristÂ’s Martyrs; and so, all-blessed, fittingly we all glorify you.
+You have come to anchor in a calm anchorage, where you have found rest from your toils, and bearing a crown your dance in Paradise with Christ’s Martyrs; and so, all-blessed, fittingly we all glorify you.

 Vouchsafe, I pray, unstinted grace to me, who have eagerly woven for you crowns of praise in words, delivering me, all-blessed, from my sin and from my dreadful deeds by your prayers.